vermiculus/se-blackjack/README.md

 5. Make any changes you'd like in the repository folder and save them.
 6. Open up your github client and commit your changes.
 	* The next time anyone pulls from the repository, they will get your changes.

+Note:
+I know that git itself can handle conflicting copies, but what I don't know is how it does so.
+It'd be easiest for now to just commit any changes you made when you're ready to stop working on it, and to pull any new changes when you're ready to start again.